solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

         azd up
         ```

-        !!! task "You will be prompted for various inputs for the `azd up` command"
+        !!! task "You will be prompted for several inputs for the `azd up` command:"

-              - Subscription - specify your own active Azure subscription ID
-              - Environment name for resource group
-              - Location for deployment
+              - **Enter a new environment name**: Enter a value, such as `dev`.
+                - The environment for the `azd up` command ensures configuration files, environment variables, and resources are provisioned and deployed correctly.
+              - **Select an Azure Subscription to use**: Select the Azure subscription you are using for this workshop using the up and down arrow keys.
+              - **Select an Azure location to use**: Select the Azure region into which resources should be deployed using the up and down arrow keys.
                 - Refer to [Region Availability](#region-availability) guidance and pick the option with desired models and quota available.
+              - **Enter a value for the `postgresqlAdminPassword`**: Enter the password you want to use for the admin account on your Azure Database for PostgreSQL flexible server.
+                - Ensure you copy the password in a secure location so you can use it later to access the database.
+              - **Enter a value for the `resourceGroupName`**: Enter `rg-postgresql-accelerator`, or a similar name.

     2. Wait for the process to complete.
 It may take 5-10 minutes or more.